pravakarp98/pravakarp98/README.md

 <h3>About Me 👨 </h3>
 <p>
-I hold a Master's degree in Computer Application and currently enjoy working as a Software Developer.
+I hold a Master’s degree in Computer Applications and currently work as a Software Developer.
+My expertise spans Python, Django, FastAPI, and Linux, with experience in building web-based and multi-threaded applications.
+I excel in deploying applications using Docker and Kubernetes, ensuring scalability and efficiency.

-My expertise lies in Python, Django, FastAPI, and Linux.
-I've built experience with both web-based and multi-threaded applications, and I'm adept at deploying them using Docker and Kubernetes.
-My passion lies in developing customer-centric applications, backed by robust test automation strategies.
-I'm also proficient in conducting business requirements and technical analysis.
+My passion lies in developing customer-centric applications underpinned by robust test automation strategies.
+I’m skilled in conducting business requirements analysis and translating them into technical solutions.
+Additionally, I actively contribute to open-source projects and promote collaboration and knowledge sharing to foster an inclusive and accessible tech community.

-Contributing to open-source projects, fostering collaboration, and sharing knowledge.
-Passionate about building a more inclusive and accessible tech community.
-Always looking for ways to give back and make a difference. ️Architecting robust and performant backend systems that power seamless user experiences.
-Proficient in Java, Python, Node.js, and cloud platforms.
-Obsessed with optimization and security.
-Always seeking to push the boundaries of what's possible.
+I specialize in architecting robust, secure, and high-performing backend systems using technologies like Java, Python, Node.js, and cloud platforms.
+I thrive on optimization challenges and continually seek to push the boundaries of what’s possible.

-Beyond my technical skillset, I possess strong Graphic Design capabilities.
-I'm well-versed in tools like Figma, Photoshop, Illustrator, Premiere Pro, and After Effects.
+Beyond software development, I bring strong graphic design capabilities to the table, with proficiency in tools like Figma, Photoshop, Illustrator, Premiere Pro, and After Effects.
 </p>

 </br>